 Natalie Robin is a NY and Philly-based lighting designer of theater, opera, dance, music and performance art.
 Natalie’s design work often focuses on new American plays, contemporary dance and site-specific work.
 Recent notable designs include: White at Danspace Project and The Monomyth at the Chocolate Factory, both choreographed by Michelle Boulé; The Bad and the Better, directed by Daniel Aukin; Next Fall at Dallas Theater Center; Trade Practices with David Evans Morris and Kristin Marting on Governor's Island; the New England Premiere of In Darfur for WAM Theatre; and The Seagull on Ames Farm for Opera House Arts, Stonington, ME.

-This summer, Natalie is the production manager for Johnson Henshaw's inaugural season at the Sharon Playhouse.
-In 2018, Natalie will be designing The Art of Hijab, Kohl Black and the Right Way to Pray with Polybe + Seats.
+In the upcoming season, Natalie will be designing The Bourgeouis Gentleman at University of the Arts, The Art of Hijab, Kohl Black and the Right Way to Pray with Polybe + Seats and Tartuffe at Williams College.

 Click here to download a resume.